 The mission of the Electrical Engineering Bachelor of Science degree program is to provide a comprehensive program of instruction that will enable graduates to obtain the knowledge and skills necessary for immediate employment and continued advancement in the field of electrical engineering.
-The program will provide high-quality career-ready candidates for industry as well as teaching and research careers.
-Faculty and students will engage in applied research in emerging technologies and provide professional services to their communities.

 Program Educational Objectives

 In support of this mission, the Program Educational Objectives for the BSEE program are:

 - The graduates of the BSEE program will possess a strong technical background as well as analytical, critical-thinking, and problem-solving skills that enable them to excel as professionals contributing to a variety of engineering roles within the various fields of electrical engineering and the high-tech industry.